100010100001000/BIT/README.md

 To make my explanations simpler and since i do not want to rewrite everything in pseudo-code, i will use simplified parts of my c# implementation provided in this repo, so c# knowledge might be necessary.

 As the name sugests, this model is basicly a binary tree.
 This binary tree consists of nodes and end-nodes.
 Nodes alwas have 2 children and end-nodes have non.
 Every node also has a reference to its parent, except for the root-node wich has no parent.
-To calculate the output of this model for a given input, this binary tree is traversed recursivly from the root-node to the end-nodes and the results of both children are interpolated for each node:
+To calculate the output of this model for a given input, this binary tree is traversed recursivly from the root-node, to the end-nodes:

 ```c#
 namespace BinaryInterpolationTree